frosted/frosted.github.io/_posts/2022-10-02-powershell-sccm.md

 ```

 ## Summary
 This is just the tip of the iceberg.
 If you're just starting out, my advice is to explore how to do everything in PowerShell.
 Need to create a collection?
 Do it in PowerShell.
 Need to delete a device?
 Do it in PowerShell.
-You'll be slow painful at first, but you'll grow faster and more confident with daily exposure.
+It will be slow and painful at first, but you'll grow faster and more confident with daily exposure.
 Make the commitment to yourself to replace mouse-clicks with code, you won't regret it.